WELCOME

 Welcome to the website of the Language Technology and Data Analysis Laboratory (LADAL).
 LADAL (pronounced lah’dahl) is a free, open-source, collaborative support infrastructure for digital and computational humanities established 2019 by the School of Languages and Cultures at the University of Queensland.
 LADAL aims at assisting anyone interested in working with language data in matters relating to data processing, visualization, and analysis and offers guidance on matters relating to language technology and digital research tools.
 To this end, LADAL offers introductions to topics and concepts related to digital and computational humanities, online tutorials, interactive Jupyter notebooks, and events including workshops and webinar series.

-LADAL is part of the Australian Text Analytics Platform (ATAP).
-The aim of ATAP is to provide researchers with a Notebook environment – in other words a tool set - that is more powerful and customisable than standard packages, while being accessible to a large number of researchers who do not have strong coding skills.
+LADAL is part of the Language Data Commons of Australia (LDaCAATAP) and the Australian Text Analytics Platform (ATAP).
+The aim of LDaCA and ATAP is to provide researchers with a Notebook environment – in other words a tool set - that is more powerful and customisable than standard packages, while being accessible to a large number of researchers who do not have strong coding skills.

 The Australian Text Analytics Platform (ATAP) projects received investment (https://doi.org/10.47486/PL074) from the Australian Research Data Commons (ARDC).
 The ARDC is funded by the National Collaborative Research Infrastructure Strategy (NCRIS).